BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Multi-objective BO with multivariate ranks

-It is important to note that, to be able to estimate a copula, we need to transform the variables of interest to uniform marginals.
-We do so, by the so-called \emph{probability integral transform (PIT)} of the marginals. \begin{Definition}[Probability integral transform] Probability Integral Transform (PIT) of a random variable $Y$ with distribution $F_Y$ is the random variable $U = F_Y(y)$, which is uniformly distributed: $U \sim {\rm Unif}([0, 1])$. \end{Definition}
+\begin{definition}[Probability integral transform] PIT of a random variable $Y$ with distribution $F_Y$ is the random variable $U = F_Y(Y)$, which is uniformly distributed: $U \sim {\rm Unif}([0, 1])$. \end{definition} \autoref{thm:sklar} implies the following corollaries establishing the invariance of the CDF indicator to different scales.

-The benefit of using copulas as estimators for the CDF indicator are three fold: (i) Scalability and flexible estimation in higher dimensional objective spaces, (ii) Scale invariance wrt different objectives, (iii) Invariance Under Monotonic Transformations of the objectives.
-These three properties suggest that our indicator is more robust than the widely used Hypervolume indicator, as we will empirically show in the following section.
-Sklar’s theorem, namely the requirement of uniform marginals, immediately implies the following corollary which characterizes the invariance of the CDF indicator to different scales.